 This represents secretariat support provided by the Department of Customer Service, New South Wales.
 The total cost of secretariat support proportionately shared among the eight Councils is determined by the percentage of revenue each Council has recognised.
 These costs include employment costs, remuneration of all members of all eight national Councils, other operating expenses, occupancy costs and depreciation and amortisation of assets solely procured for the Councils and held by the Department of Customer Service, New South Wales.
-In 2020 Queensland's percentage is 10.45% (2019: 15.23%).
+In 2021 Queensland's percentage is 8.63% (2020: 10.45%).

-External audit fees as shown in note B2-1 represents 10.45% of the total expected external audit fees for the consolidated eight jurisdictional Professional Standards Councils and does not represent the actual audit costs incurred for the Professional Standards Council of Queensland.
-External audit fees of the Professional Standards Council of Queensland are paid to the Queensland Audit Office and relate to the 2019-20 financial statements.

-Included in Secretariat support is an amount of \$5,225 for external audit (2019: \$5,125).
-There are no non-audit services in this amount.
+Secretariat support charges include 8.63% of the total expected external audit fees for the consolidated eight jurisdictional Professional Standards Councils.
+An amount of \$5,225 (2020: \$5,225) is included in the secretariat support charges for the actual audit costs incurred for the financial statement audit of the Professional Standards Council of Queensland which are paid to the Queensland Audit Office.
+There are no non-audit services included in this amount.